Eemeliky/Miinaharava_1/README.md

 # Simple Minesweeper

 Simple minesweeper copy with python.
-Has text-based main menu and game settings menu.
+Game has text-based main menu and game settings menu.
 Game itself has graphic UI that uses given `haravasto.py` to render the game.

 ### Requirements
 Requires pyglet to in order to render the game.
 You can install pyglet by: